hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 #### 7. Respond To Payment Channel Proposal

 Respond to an incoming payment channel proposal for which a notification was received.
-Response should be sent before the timeout in the notification expires.
-Use the `Time` API to fetch current time of the perun node.
+Response should be sent before the notification expires.
+Use the `Time` API to fetch current time of the perun node to check notification expiry.

 *Parameters*